dthom172/PSST/README.md

 ### Step 1:

-This script finds SNP IDs for top 10 diseases from a list of 100 disease phenotypes that have the most associated SNPs in ClinVar that are asserted to be pathogenic.
+This script finds SNP IDs for top 10 diseases from a list of 100 disease phenotypes that have the SNPs associated with the disease and are asserted to be pathogenic.

 ### Step 2:

-Extracts sequences from these SNP IDs, and also creates seperate fasta files for all the diseases that contains both SNP ID and the respective sequence.
+Extract flanking sequences for these SNP IDs, and also create seperate fasta files for each disease containing both the SNP IDs and the respective sequences.

 ### Step 3:

-Makeblastdb for each phenotype.
+Use makeblastdb to generate a database for each phenotype.

 ### Step 4:

-Do Blast for any SRA you are interested in.
+Perform alignment with magicblast using SRA accessions associated with disease phenotype.